SSR Mining Inc. (NASDAQ:SSRM) Shares Sold by GWM Advisors LLC

-GWM Advisors LLC trimmed its holdings in SSR Mining Inc. (NASDAQ:SSRM) (TSE:SSO) by 1.7% during the third quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+GWM Advisors LLC reduced its position in SSR Mining Inc. (NASDAQ:SSRM) (TSE:SSO) by 1.7% during the 3rd quarter, according to its most recent filing with the SEC.
 The firm owned 56,454 shares of the basic materials company’s stock after selling 1,000 shares during the quarter.
-GWM Advisors LLC’s holdings in SSR Mining were worth $1,054,000 at the end of the most recent quarter.
+GWM Advisors LLC’s holdings in SSR Mining were worth $1,054,000 as of its most recent filing with the SEC.

-Several other institutional investors have also made changes to their positions in the company.
-Parallel Advisors LLC acquired a new position in shares of SSR Mining in the 2nd quarter valued at $31,000.
-Profund Advisors LLC lifted its holdings in SSR Mining by 12.4% in the 2nd quarter.
-Profund Advisors LLC now owns 13,774 shares of the basic materials company’s stock valued at $294,000 after purchasing an additional 1,519 shares in the last quarter.
-Bank of New York Mellon Corp lifted its holdings in SSR Mining by 5.1% in the 2nd quarter.
-Bank of New York Mellon Corp now owns 31,349 shares of the basic materials company’s stock valued at $669,000 after purchasing an additional 1,521 shares in the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in SSR Mining by 14.9% in the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 12,803 shares of the basic materials company’s stock valued at $274,000 after purchasing an additional 1,656 shares in the last quarter.
-Finally, Macroview Investment Management LLC purchased a new position in shares of SSR Mining during the 3rd quarter worth about $32,000.
-66.07% of the stock is currently owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds have also recently made changes to their positions in SSRM.
+Parallel Advisors LLC acquired a new position in SSR Mining in the 2nd quarter valued at $31,000.
+Macroview Investment Management LLC acquired a new position in SSR Mining in the 3rd quarter valued at $32,000.
+Canton Hathaway LLC acquired a new position in SSR Mining in the 2nd quarter valued at $40,000.
+DekaBank Deutsche Girozentrale acquired a new position in SSR Mining in the 3rd quarter valued at $40,000.
+Finally, Private Advisor Group LLC acquired a new position in SSR Mining in the 2nd quarter valued at $45,000.
+66.07% of the stock is currently owned by institutional investors.

-A number of equities research analysts have issued reports on SSRM shares.
-Cormark upgraded SSR Mining to a “buy” rating and set a $40.00 target price on the stock in a research note on Thursday, September 17th.
-BidaskClub lowered SSR Mining from a “buy” rating to a “hold” rating in a report on Tuesday, September 29th.
-Scotiabank raised their price target on SSR Mining from $36.00 to $39.50 and gave the company an “outperform” rating in a report on Tuesday, October 13th.
-Zacks Investment Research lowered SSR Mining from a “hold” rating to a “strong sell” rating in a report on Tuesday, September 22nd.
-Finally, Pi Financial reissued a “buy” rating on shares of SSR Mining in a report on Thursday, September 17th.
-Two analysts have rated the stock with a sell rating, one has assigned a hold rating and seven have given a buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus target price of $30.27.
+A number of equities analysts have recently weighed in on the stock.
+ValuEngine cut shares of SSR Mining from a “hold” rating to a “sell” rating in a research note on Wednesday.
+Pi Financial reaffirmed a “buy” rating on shares of SSR Mining in a research note on Thursday, September 17th.
+Cormark raised shares of SSR Mining to a “buy” rating and set a $40.00 price target on the stock in a research note on Thursday, September 17th.
+Scotiabank upped their price target on shares of SSR Mining from $36.00 to $39.50 and gave the stock an “outperform” rating in a research note on Tuesday, October 13th.
+Finally, National Bank Financial started coverage on shares of SSR Mining in a research note on Thursday, September 17th.
+They set an “outperform” rating on the stock.
+Two analysts have rated the stock with a sell rating, one has issued a hold rating and seven have assigned a buy rating to the company’s stock.
+SSR Mining presently has an average rating of “Buy” and an average price target of $30.27.

 About SSR Mining